-^{}A preliminary version of this work appeared in the Proceedings of the Twenty-Seventh Annual ACM Symposium on the Theory of Computing, May 1995, pp. 238-247.
+^{} A preliminary version of this work appeared in the Proceedings of the Twenty-Seventh Annual ACM Symposium on the Theory of Computing, May 1995, pp. 238-247.

-[†]U.C.
-Berkeley.
-Supported by a Schlumberger Foundation graduate fellowship.
+[†]This work was primarily done while attending U.C.
+Berkeley, and was supported by a Schlumberger Foundation graduate fellowship.

-[‡]IBM Almanden Research Center.
-This work was primarily done while attending U.C.
+[‡]This work was primarily done while attending U.C.
 Berkeley, and was supported in part by ARPA under contract DABT63-92-C-0026, by NSF (numbers CCR-9210260 and CDA-8722788), and by Lawrence Livermore National Laboratory.

-[§]Digital Systems Research Center.
-This work was primarily done while attending U.C.
+[§] This work was primarily done while attending U.C.
 Berkeley, and was supported by the Office of Naval Research and by NSF grant CCR-9505448.

-$[\]P U.C.$ Berkeley.
-Supported by a fellowship from U.C.
+[¶] Supported by a fellowship from U.C.
 Berkeley.